This post contains affiliate links. Please see our disclosure policy.

 Overhead view of pre-scooped cookie dough balls on a parchment paper lined baking tray.

-1. Pre-scoop the cookie dough into 1.5 tablespoon (39 grams) sized balls onto a parchment lined tray.
-Cover the tray and refrigerate for a minimum of 3 hours.
-Or cover the bowl with plastic wrap, refrigerate for same time and then weigh out the cookie dough.
+1. Pre-scoop the cookie dough into 1½-tablespoon (39-gram) balls and place them on a parchment-lined tray.
+Cover the tray and refrigerate for at least 3 hours.
+Alternatively, cover the bowl with plastic wrap, refrigerate for the same amount of time, then portion and weigh the dough.

 Five cookie dough balls on a parchment paper lined baking sheet.